 It looks like Monaco, the European gambling capital, is getting extremely popular these days.
 I am not talking about the flocks of tourists and gamblers roaming its street and flooding its numerous casinos (although I am sure that the statement is also true with regard to these groups of worthy people that allowed an almost bankrupt microstate to become one of the wealthiest “nations” and most densely-populated cities in the region).
 I am talking about makers of luxury timekeepers that dedicate their finest models to the legendary city-state.

-First the young Swiss watchmaker Hublot unveiled their new Classic Fusion Yacht Club de Monaco limited edition watch, and now 100 extremely lucky individuals have a chance to get this gorgeous DLC-coated Ulysse Nardin Monaco YS Maxi Marine Diver model.
+First the young Swiss watchmaker Hublot unveiled their new Classic Fusion Yacht Club de Monaco limited edition watch, then Chopard announced their Grand Prix de Monaco Historique Time Attack MF digital / analogue timepiece coming to a boutique near you, and now 100 extremely lucky individuals have a chance to get this gorgeous DLC-coated Ulysse Nardin Monaco YS Maxi Marine Diver model.

 Well, of course, you can also crash it with a hummer, if there is an emergency.

 Just like a great number of recently unveiled Black-on-Black models, the watch features a dark grey luminous substance generously applied to its indexes and hour and minute hands made of 18-carat rose gold.
 The same material was employed to make indexes and numerals for the traditional diving scale.
 The watch also sports a number of ceramic elements, including the crown, folding clasp and their trademark inserts in the rubber strap.